oddlama/vane/README.md

 - [x] Leafchopper: Remove leaves instantly with your axe.
 Leaves will drop items as if they decayed naturally.
 - [x] Angel: A legendary enchantment to accelerate your elytra while pressing shift!
 Gives a more natural feeling than using rockets.
 (Replaces *Wings*)
 - [x] Unbreakable: Well...
 A legendary enchantment for truly unbreakable items.
 Extremely rare.
 (Replaces *Unbreaking* and *Mending*)

+Remarks:

+> [as of 1.16.2] Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
+Names will be blank.

 #### Unique features